 Drug addiction is a dependence on an illegal drug or a medication.
 When you're addicted, you may not be able to control your drug use and you may continue using the drug despite the harm it causes.
 The use of drugs can cause problems at work, home, school, and in relationships, leaving you feeling isolated, helpless, or ashamed.
 Alcoholism is a primary, chronic disease with genetic, psychological, and environmental factors influencing its development and manifestations.
 The disease is often progressive and fatal, and is characterized by impaired control over drinking, use of alcohol despite adverse consequences, and distortion in thinking, most notably denial.

-Please visit our Lifescope webpage to learn more about drug and alcohol abuse, its effects, symptoms and help to deal with the addiction.
+Please visit our e4 health (formally Lifescope) webpage to learn more about drug and alcohol abuse, its effects, symptoms and help to deal with the addiction.
 A quick search with the keywords “alcohol” or “drugs” will provide you a list of links with information and resources, including articles, guides, videos, and more.
-Please follow this link:

 Username: Amherst College